 14. Always use sunscreen

 This is something you should do anyway.
-An injectable treatment is a good time to get in the habit.
+A Botox treatment is a good time to get in the habit.

 15. Don’t take any aspirin, Excedrin, ibuprofen, Aleve, or Advil for two days after treatment

 All of these will thin your blood, and your chance of bruising will go way up.
 Tylenol is fine, though.

 If you’re injectables-curious, check out Juvéderm, an innovative hyaluronic acid-based filler that lasts a whole year.
 It reduces the appearance of lines and wrinkles.
 You're sure to say OMG at how great you'll look!

 - "Bruising with Fillers — How to Avoid It," SkinTour, July 26, 2017.